 Weddings at our churches

-If you have a wedding booked and, or would like book one, or are concerned please do get in touch with Revd Nigel Lacey using the contact page.
+If you have a wedding booked, would like to book one, or are concerned, please do get in touch with one of the church wardens; you can find their contact details here .

 There are some resources for weddings at the bottom of this page which you might find useful.